villano-lab/nrCascadeSim/paper/paper.md

 neutrino detection (CE$\mathrm{\nu}$NS).

-While the GEANT4 [@Geant4] framework allows users to simulate neutron capture, it is not built specifically for neutron capture-based nuclear recoils as NR Cascade Sim is, and therefore uses some underlying assumptions that NR Cascade Sim does not.
+While the GEANT4 [@Geant4] framework allows users to simulate neutron capture, it is not built specifically for neutron capture-based nuclear recoils as NR Cascade Sim is and therefore uses some underlying assumptions that NR Cascade Sim does not.
 The main approximation used in GEANT4 that we avoid in NR Cascade Sim is that all recoils decay directly to the ground state.
 While this works for some applications, it is necessary to be more precise when an accurate spectrum of neutron capture-based recoils is needed for analyses such as calibration or noise subtraction.